microbit-matt-hillsdon/pxt-simx-sample/simx/README.md

 # MakeCode Simulator Extension Sample Project

-This guide walks you through the process of developing and testing a MakeCode extension that includes a simulator extension (_simx_).
+This guide walks you through the process of developing a MakeCode simulator extension, from initial project creation to final release.

-Simulator extensions are implemented as part of a standard MakeCode extension, but are organized as a separate project in a subfolder.
-This keeps them distinct from the main extension’s code.
-The development workflow is different for each.

 In the steps below, you will: